 Hillsborough Regional Juvenile Detention Center

-After a child is detains during a criminal investigation, the child might be brought to the Hillsborough Regional Juvenile Detention Center.
-The Florida Department of Juvenile Justice has a holding facility for youth who have been charged with a delinquent offense and are awaiting a court hearing or placement in a residential program.
+After a child is detained during a criminal investigation, the child might be brought to the Hillsborough Regional Juvenile Detention Center.
+The Florida Department of Juvenile Justice has a holding facility for juveniles in Hillsborough County who are being detained for a delinquent offense or who are awaiting a court hearing or placement in a residential program.